Geethayalini/Geethayalini/README.md

 Hi, This is Geethayalini T. I have 8 years experience in ePublishing industry.
 I have worked javascript partially at that time.
-For achieving my goal, i'm learing full stack developer course in Credo System.
+For achieving my goal, i'm learning full stack developer course in Credo System.
 I have completed React JS.
 I'm learning java.